 While on maternity, paternity, shared parental or adoption leave you will still be considered to be working for the purposses of Working Tax Credit, and doing so for the same number of hours you did immediately before going on leave.
 This can continue for up to 39 weeks of leave.

-To qualify for Working Tax Credit, immediately before going on leave you must have worked on average for 16 hours a week if you are (or will be) a single parent or a combined 24 hours a week (with one of you working at least 16 hours) for a couple.
+To qualify for Working Tax Credit, immediately before going on leave you must have worked on average for:

 The same rules apply if you are self-employed and you would have been entitled to maternity, paternity, parental or adoption leave if you had been employed.